OlivierLD/raspberry-coffee/ADC-benchmark/LINEAR_POTS.md

 # Linear Potentiometers as feedback
-Linear potentiometer like a [`B10K` or similar](https://www.allelectronics.com/item/nltp-50k/50k-linear-taper-pot-6mm-shaft/1.html) are called this way because their resistance varies linearly when their knob is turned.
+Linear potentiometers (like a [`B10K` or similar](https://www.allelectronics.com/item/nltp-50k/50k-linear-taper-pot-6mm-shaft/1.html)) are called this way because their resistance varies _linearly_ when their knob is turned.

 ![Chart](./images/chart.png)

 Because of this feature, they can also be used as a feedback device.

-Let's say you have a motor (servo, Stepper, DC motor...) that rotates some hardware (like a door, a solar panel, etc.), and you need to know what the position (angle in this case) of this hardware device.
+Let's say you have a motor (servo, stepper, DC motor...) that rotates some hardware (like a door, a solar panel, etc. whatever can be oriented), and you need to know what the position (its angle in this case) of this hardware device is.
+    - This is particularly meaningful when the motor does not know about the state of the device it is moving or driving.
+    It understands "move forward" or "move backward", "slow down" od "speed up", but knows nothing about "Move 30 degrees forward" or "Back uo 0.5 degrees"...
+    This is where extra knowledge is necessary, _feedback_ is the way we call it: _You drive me, I tell you where I am._

 It the linear potentiometer is conveniently hooked to the hardware, then it can certainly be used to measure this angle (possibly after some calibration step).